Tucson, Arizona USA

 We gratefully acknowledge the sponsorship of the IEEE Intelligent Transportation Systems Society, the National Science Foundation, University of Arizona (UA, through the Office of the Vice President for Research), UA's Eller College and the Management Information Systems Department, the Artificial Intelligence Lab, and Datalink

 Find information about local hotels, getting to the Grand Canyon and other travel-related information on the Attend page.

 Intelligence and Security Informatics (ISI) is an interdisciplinary research field involving academic researchers in information technologies, computer science, public policy, bioinformatics, medical informatics, and social and behavior studies; local, state, and federal law enforcement and intelligence experts; and information technology industry consultants and practitioners.
 ISI supports counterterrorism and homeland security’s missions of anticipation, prevention, preparedness and response to security events, in physical, cyber, enterprise, and societal spaces.
-The 2016 conference will be held in Tucson, Arizona.
-This year, special workshops will provide participants with even more opportunities for information exchange, networking, and cross-domain problem-solving.
-We invite academic researchers in the field of Intelligence and Security Informatics and related areas, as well as law enforcement and intelligence experts, and industry consultants and practitioners in the field, to submit papers and workshop proposals.
-See the Submit page for more information on the tracks and submissions.
+The 2016 conference was held in Tucson, Arizona.
+This year, special sessions provided participants with even more opportunities for information exchange, networking, and cross-domain problem-solving.
+The Conference Committee thanks the many Invited speakers and panelists, authors, and poster presenters who participated in ISI 2016.

 All Calls for Papers are now closed.
 See the Attend page for information related to attending the conference.

 Thanks for attending ISI 2016.
 See you next year!